And Then There Was Shawn: Plot

-Shawn suggests the group splits up.
-While wandering the library, Feffie is mortally wounded after the killer pushes a pile of books on top of her.
-As Eric comforts her in her dying moments, she says she knows who the killer is, but before she can reveal it they are both killed by another pile of books.
-With his roommate Eric dead, Jack worries he won't be able to pay his rent anymore, and tries to commit suicide by jumping out a window, but Angela stops him and reminds him Shawn is still his roommate and they can still afford the rent.
-Before they could go back inside, the killer appears and pushes them out the window to their deaths.
+After the group splits up, Feffie is mortally wounded in the library after the killer pushes a pile of books on top of her.
+She tries to tell Eric who the killer is, but both are killed by another pile of books.
+In grief, Jack attempts to jump out a window but is stopped by Angela before both are pushed to their deaths by the killer.
 Cory, Shawn and Topanga confront the killer, and Shawn unmasks him, revealing the killer is a doppelgänger of himself.

-Shawn awakes in detention, revealing most of the events to have been a dream.
-He tells Feeny it is his fault the group is in detention.
-Cory and Topanga assure Shawn their break up isn't his fault, and Feeny decides to end detention.
-They all leave the room, but the killer appears again and runs out of the room.
-In a post-credits scene, Feeny dreams that he has a class of knowledgable, outstanding students.
-He awakens to a loud and unruly class, talking and throwing paper airplanes, and holds up a pair of scissors contemplatively.
+Shawn wakes up in detention, revealing the events were a dream.
+He tells Feeny the fight was his fault.
+Cory and Topanga assure Shawn their break up isn't his fault, and Feeny releases them from detention.
+After they leave, the killer appears again and runs out of the room.
+In a post-credits scene, Feeny dreams that he has a class of knowledgeable, outstanding students.
+He awakens to a loud and unruly class and holds up a pair of scissors contemplatively.

 Production

 "And Then There Was Shawn" was conceived as a parody of then-recent horror films Scream and I Know What You Did Last Summer.
 Episode director Jeff McCracken stated that the network was originally apprehensive about producing the episode, "They told us, 'You really departed from format, and it could be too scary for our audience.'"
 The episode used frequent handheld camera and point-of-view shots, inspired by the film Halloween.
-The episode departed from the show's usual visual format and mimicked the aesthetic style of a film, shooting out of sequence using a single-camera format, and without a studio audience.
+The episode departed from the show's usual visual format and mimicked the aesthetic style of a film, shooting out of sequence using a single-camera format, and without a studio audience for majority of the taping.
 The reveal of Shawn being the killer is meant to represent, "staring at his jealousy, at his worst self."
 The writers also inserted numerous references to South Park and Scooby-Doo.
 The cast enjoyed filming the episode and being able to break character.

-Jennifer Love Hewitt, the star of I Know What You Did Last Summer, was dating cast member Will Friedle at the time, and was cast in the episode at the suggestion of director Jeff McCracken.
+Jennifer Love Hewitt, who starred as Julie James in I Know What You Did Last Summer, was dating cast member Will Friedle at the time, and was cast in the episode at the suggestion of director Jeff McCracken.

 Although it has often been claimed that Joe Turkel, known for roles in The Shining and Blade Runner, made an uncredited appearance as the creepy janitor, McCracken debunked this, and says the janitor was played by an unknown actor found by the casting directors, saying "They brought in that guy and we all just went, 'Yes, perfect.'
 I don’t even know if he’s an actor — I’ve never seen him again.
 He just had one of those looks."